DavidJCobb/gcc-plugin-bitpack/README - XML OUTPUT.md

 ##### `structure`

 Indicates a structure to be serialized whole by calling a whole-struct serialization function.
 If you find the corresponding `struct` element in the XML output, its `instructions` node will match the code for the whole-struct serialization function.

+##### `transformed`

+Indicates a value that is transformed and serialized as another type.
+The `transformed-type` attribute indicates the type to which the value is transformed, and the `pack-function` and `unpack-function` attributes are the identifiers of those functions used to carry out the transformation.

+Remember that transitive transformations are possible.
+You will have to see if the transformed type is present in the XML output's `c-types` section and, if so, whether that type is itself transformed (and so on).

 ##### `union-external-tag`